NarsilDev/digital-ocean-articles/kubernetes-security.md

 Is beyond the scope of this guide explaining admission controllers theory but from a cluster security perspective, it's important to understand that:

-- Admission controllers can be activated or deactivated editing master node's `/etc/kubernetes/manifests/kube-apiserver.yaml` searching the corresponding `enable-admission-plugins` or `disable-admission-plugins` flag.
+- Admission controllers can be activated or deactivated editing Master node's `/etc/kubernetes/manifests/kube-apiserver.yaml` searching the corresponding `enable-admission-plugins` or `disable-admission-plugins` flag.
 The different plug-ins are comma separated.
 - When using `kubeadm` for cluster bootstrapping several admission controllers are activated by default.
 It's worth mentioning that those admission controllers are not always shown in the `kube-apiserver.yaml` manifest.
 A list of [what is activated by default](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubeapiserver/options/plugins.go#L130-L140) is included in Kubernetes code.
 - If any of the controllers reject the request then the **entire request is denied immediately** and an error is returned to the user.
 This is one reason why is important to completely understand each admission controller before activating it.
 - Although admission controllers are optional, some are necessary as stated in the Kubernetes official documentation: *Many advanced features in Kubernetes require an admission controller to be enabled in order to properly support the feature*.
 This reinforces the prior point, before disabling an admission controller be sure to understand its consequences.